murari023/Detection-of-Multiclass-Objects-in-Optical-Remote-Sensing-Images/README.md

   All training images of task 2 are divided into 1024×1024 pixel patches by the DOTA development kit
 ```
 ```
+  You can delete the patches which contain no object.
 Generate train list of all divided images like "train_img_example/train.txt"
 ```
 ```
   Change train list path in "cfg/dota.data"